DSand313/Muh_Repository/Metrocar_Project/Project_Files/README.md

 * The fourth version of this funnel is the same as the previous one, but with a percent of previous.
 * The fifth version of this funnel expands the stages from 5 to 7, pulling information from 2 more columns from the ride requests table.
 It also looks at the total ride count dropoff from each stage.
 * My sixth query is the dataset I use for the Tableau visualization.
 It includes the code for the original 5 stage user funnel with some extra filters for age range, platform (ios, android, web), and download date.

+## Metrocar SQL Insights

+This part of the project was just to provide some additional data insights and some preparatory queries to check against the actual funnel analysis.
+It's mostly some basic COUNT functions that look at some basic things like how many times the app was downloaded, how many users signed up through each platform, etc.